jnavarro447/capstione-project-intern/README.md

 # capstione-project-intern
-In this project put into practice the skills learned at intership as a DevOps engineer.
+In this project, the skills learned were put into practice as a DevOps engineer internship.
 It is about build a simple CI/CD pipeline and then host in cloud a FastAPI webapp with a postgres database for data persistence and nginx web server for python backend.
 Using tools like Docker, Kubernetes, Jenkins and other CI/CD tools.
 <!--
   This is a project in which the skills learned at intership as a DevOps engineer are reflected.
 It contains a FastAPI web application, with a nginx web server for the python backend and a postgres database for data persistence.